 Alasdair Roberts writes songs about love and death.
 Love and death and all the paths, clear and obscure, that lead between those two cornerstones of human understanding and mystery.
-His latest release, A
+His latest release, A Wonder Working Stone, is a conceptually ambitious confluence of these and other metaphysically pertinent themes that can be traced back to his early releases as Appendix Out and further through the oral traditions of centuries.

 ‘My writing on these subjects,’ Roberts tells me, ‘is very much influenced by an immersion in, and love of, traditional balladry and song, where such things are treated in this ostensibly ‘universal’ and ‘archetypal’ fashion – human relationships appear to be stripped to their most basic, core elements on those songs, and that’s something that has appealed to me a lot.’